To submit an article online, and to check the status of your submission, you need to have an account with Health Psychology Bulletin

 If you do not know about your institution’s policy on open access funding, please contact your departmental/faculty administrators and institution library, as funds may be available to you.

-If published, authors will receive an APC request email along with information on how payment can be arranged from Open Access Key (OAK).
+If published, authors will receive an APC request email along with information on how payment can be arranged.

 If you do not have funds available to pay the APC (eg because your institution/funder will not cover the fee) then we may be able to offer a discount or full waiver.
 Please ensure that you contact the editor as early as possible should you need to discuss waiver options or the APC in general.
 Editorial decisions are made independently from the ability to pay the APC.